tlack/b-decoded/README.md

 This is my attempt at understanding how the `b` programming language interpreter works.

-`b` is a programming language by Arthur Whitney, the creator of K, Q, and Kdb.
+`b` is a systems-level programming language by Arthur Whitney, the creator of K, Q, and Kdb.

 He has informally released it and sporadically updates the code at http://kparc.com/b/